bweatherson/demons/latest-export.md

 gameformat(b_o_t_s_demonic, "A demonic version of battle of the sexes.")
 ```

-Finally, replace Demon's choices with states generated by (probably accurate) predictions, to get the decision problem in table @\ref(tab:asymm-death-damascus).
+Finally, replace Demon's choices with states generated by (probably accurate) predictions, to get the decision problem in table \@ref(tab:asymm-death-damascus).

 ```{r,asymm-death-damascus, cache=TRUE}
 asymm_d_i_d <- tribble(